 KK Women's and Children's Hospital (KKH), a member of the

-However, cranberries (particularly in the form of cranberry juice) are considered more of an alternative medicine or health supplement for this ailment.
+cranberries (particularly in the form of cranberry juice) are considered more of an alternative medicine or health supplement for this ailment.

 Can cranberry juice prevent urinary tract infections in women?

 Cranberry juice has traditionally been used for the treatment and prevention of urinary tract infections (UTI), and there is some research to support its use in the prevention of these infections.
-Recent studies have also suggested that regular drinking of cranberry juice may have a protective effect against UTI in pregnancy.
+Studies have also suggested that regular drinking of cranberry juice may have a protective effect against UTI in pregnancy.